-Small island (formerly Otaheite) in the South Pacific with about 1,000 square kilometers, which politically belongs to French Polynesia.
-Since 2004, a new Statute of Autonomy applies, which is the island's great independence France
+Small island (formerly Otaheite) in the South Pacific with around 1,000 square kilometers that belongs politically to French Polynesia.
+Since 2004, a new statute of autonomy has been in place that gives the island great independence France

-Climate allows two harvests each year in May and October.
+Climate allows two harvests a year in May and October.
 More than 30 varieties have been tested and these are Carignan Noir ( mazuelo

 ) Muscat d'Hamburg

-from which a red wine, a rosé wine and a white wine are pressed.
-The wines naturally lack a bit of acidity.
+, from which a red wine, a rosé wine and a white wine are pressed.
+The wines naturally lack acidity.